1. The returns problem

 What percentage of fashion returns are fit-related?

-Industry figures consistently put fit and size at roughly two-thirds of fashion returns — commonly cited around 67%.
+Industry figures put fit and size at roughly half to two-thirds of apparel returns, commonly cited between 52% and 67% depending on source and category.
 It is the single largest, most addressable driver of returns.

 How much does virtual try-on reduce returns?

-Industry studies associate virtual try-on with return reductions in the region of 25–40%, concentrated in fit-related returns, when the output is realistic enough to give shoppers genuine fit confidence.
+Vendor and industry case studies report return-rate reductions generally in the 20–40% region, concentrated in fit-related returns, when the output is realistic enough to give shoppers genuine fit confidence.
+These figures are not independently audited and vary by category and baseline return rate.

 Does virtual try-on increase conversion?

-Yes.
-Reported conversion uplift ranges from roughly 10% to multiples, depending on category and output quality, because it resolves the fit and suitability doubt that stalls fashion purchases.
+Reported conversion uplift varies widely by category and output quality, from low double digits to several multiples of baseline in vendor case studies, because it resolves the fit and suitability doubt that stalls fashion purchases.

 What makes virtual try-on actually work?